darthinvader/Creative-Writing/Book 1/06 References/Glossary.md

 - Definition: Cursed artifact that precipitates Baramoth's incursion when misused; paired with the [[Book of Gosh]].
 - Related: [[Gosh (Fallen Angel)]], [[Baramoth (Demon God)]], [[10 - Dawnspear's Folly]]

-## Tengus
+-## Tengus
-- Definition: Exceptionally powerful dark elf sorcerer (~100) seeking the artifacts of Gosh for personal power.
+- Definition: Exceptionally powerful dark elf sorcerer (approximately 100 years old) seeking the artifacts of Gosh for personal power.
 Former exile from [[Florian]] who faced discrimination and persecution.
 Works alone as an independent agent, using other factions as tools and cover.
 Has spent decades planning his assault on the Winter University's sealed chambers.
 - Related: [[Tengus]], [[Book of Gosh]], [[Sword of Gosh]], [[Administrator]], [[Florian]]

 ## The Lattice